Home

 • close all project accounts and carry out the final project calculation

-Since this list could serve as backbone of a project closeout checklist, as we offer it in sub-section Free Checklists, let us highlight some of these points here, some others in sub-section Project Management Closeout.
+Since this list could serve as the backbone of a project closeout checklist, as we offer it in the section Free Downloads, let us highlight some of these points here, some others in the sub-section Project Management Closeout.

 Settlement of claims

 In the section Project Implementation, we suggest to enter discussion and settlement of claims as early as possible in order to take pressure off the project closure phase.
 Where this is not possible we have to do it now.
 If the contract contains methods of ADR (Alternative Dispute Resolution) we follow their natural escalation.
 In case we have to pursue arbitration or court procedures we can try to cut these open issues from the remainder of the project in order to enable a formal completion of the project.
 Otherwise the project cannot formally be concluded until the open claims are settled by arbitration or court decision.
-Please refer to Contract Management.
+Please refer to sub-sections Contract Management, Project Claim Management and Project Claim Analysis.

 The feedback of team members, the control board, the customer, or other stakeholders has different facets.